-Paul Thornton will enter his second season with the Kansas track & field program during the 2019-20 seasons after being hired in September of 2018 by head coach Stanley Redwine as an assistant coach for the Jayhawk track & field squads where he will oversee the horizontal jumps and multi-event athletes.
+Paul Thornton is in fourth season with the Kansas track & field program during the 2021-22 seasons after being hired in September of 2018 by head coach Stanley Redwine.
+Thornton serves as an assistant coach for the Jayhawk track & field squads where he works with the horizontal jumps and combined events athletes.

-In just his first year with the Jayhawks, the horizonal jumps took a big leap under Thornton, including Treyvon Ferguson’s 10th place finish at the NCAA Outdoor Championships in the triple jump, where the freshman jumped 16.18m (53-01 ft.) to earn second team All-American honors.
+In his first year at KU, the horizonal jumps took a big leap under Thornton, including Treyvon Ferguson’s 10th place finish at the NCAA Outdoor Championships in the triple jump, where the freshman jumped 16.18m (53-01 ft.) to earn second team All-American honors.
 From there, Ferguson went on to win the triple jump at the USATF U20 Outdoor Championships by leaping 16.13m (52-11 ft.) under Thornton’s guidance.

 Thornton comes to Kansas after 10 years at Minnesota coaching the men’s sprinters, hurdlers, jumpers and multi-event athletes, the last two of which he held the title of associate head coach.
 In his decade with the Gophers, Thornton coached student-athletes to a total of 56 All-America honors and 16 individual Big Ten titles, including 2015 NCAA heptathlon champion, two-time First Team All-American and Minnesota school heptathlon record holder Luca Wieland.
 He was also heavily involved in developing the most decorated All-American in Minnesota program history, Harun Abda, who earned 13 All-America accolades as well as six Big Ten titles while also breaking six school records.